The Housing & Climate Crises

 We cannot wait another ten years to tackle climate change, environmental justice, and the housing affordability crisis.
 This week, Futurewise is hosting a Week of Action for the Washington Can’t Wait Campaign to fight for big changes to the Growth Management Act in three decades.
 Your support is critical in this effort!
 Take action by emailing your legislators here and share this opportunity on social media.

 Vision 2050 will cover the transportation and planning projections within the King, Kitsap, Pierce, and Snohomish counties, which will be a major game changer in the climate/housing conversation.
-HDC is hosting a Learn at Lunch to discuss Vision 2050 and Countywide Planning Policies (CPPs).
+On December 14, HDC is hosting a Learn at Lunch to discuss Vision 2050 and Countywide Planning Policies (CPPs).
 Register here to attend.